drwetter/testssl.sh/Readme.md

 * can scan STARTTLS+XMPP by also supplying the XMPP domain (to-option in XML streams).
 * quite some LibreSSL fixes, still not recommended to use though (see https://testssl.sh/)
 * lots of fixes, code improvements, even more robust

-Currently we're running 2.6rc4.
-One bug is pending to be squashed, expect a soon release.

 Contributions, feedback, also bug reports are welcome!
 For contributions please note: One patch per feature -- bug fix/improvement.
 Please test your changes thouroughly as reliability is important for this project.